-When toggled on, a line is shown on the bottom surface.
-The depth line makes it easier to distinguish the bottom from fish and structures.
+A depth line can be added to the bottom surface to make it easier to distinguish the bottom from fish and structures.

 Amplitude scope

 The amplitude scope is a display of an echo sounding on the panel.
 The strength of the actual echoes are indicated by both width and color intensity.